 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does.
-We route a reinforced 30-yard container with a heavier floor plate and thick, ribbed sides to handle the stress.
-We use a lowboy for transport; we cap the fill volume well below the visual rim to keep axle weight legal.
-For lighter mixed projects, we provide our general construction debris service to manage everything else.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than asphalt shingles.
+For these jobs, we route in a reinforced 30-yard container with a heavier floor plate and ribbed sides.
+We cap the fill volume well below the visual rim to keep axle weight legal; this ensures the lowboy transport stays safe.
+We also provide a general construction debris service for mixed loads from your project site.

 Same-day Pickup for Fast Roof Project Turnover